s2tephen/huntr/docs/design.md

     * Anne Hunter will most likely email reminders for events, so the last modified field of a listing will be updated.

 * Categorization
-  * Problem: how should listings be categorized?
+  * Problem: How should listings be categorized?
 Should each listing have more than one category?

-  * Solutions: categorize by sponsor, listing type, time, location; one or multiple categories
+  * Solutions: Categorize by sponsor, listing type, time, or location; listing can fit one or multiple categories
     * Categorization by sponsor seems most useful, but difficult.
 We could use keyword string search to simplify this process.
-    * Multiple categories don’t seem useful since we also have filter/search
+    * Allowing multiple categories will cater to listings that can belong to multiple groups, but doesn't seem useful since we also have search
-  * Chosen Solution: hierarchical categorizer outputs single category or “other” based on listing type
+  * Chosen Solution: Use machine learning gem nbayes to categorize listings based on input email’s subject line and body.
+Each listing will only fit to one category.

-    * Hierarchical categorization.
-A listing will be checked against wordlists in order, and once it matches a word, it will be assigned the corresponding category.
-This is a better implementation than checking all wordlists and outputting the category with the best match because ‘best match’ is difficult to define.
+    * Will manually categorize some emails to train nbayes.
     * Any listing with a “time” will be considered an event (top layer), then we can search for keywords such as “deadline” or “apply” for jobs, and similarly for announcements and updates.
-    * There will be an “other” category for listings that do not match any levels in the categorizer
+    * There will be an “other” category for listings that do not match any levels in the categorizer.

 * Querying listings
-  * Problem: queries can be performed on predefined categories or listing metadata or keyword search.
+  * Problem: Queries can be performed on predefined categories or listing metadata or keyword search.
 How much freedom should the users get?
 Can users query on conditions?

-  * Solutions: can query by predefined categories, by keyword search, by listing metadata; can perform query on one condition or multiple conditions
+  * Solutions: Can query by predefined categories, by keyword search, by listing metadata; can perform query on one condition or multiple conditions
     * By predefined categories would be simple but limiting
     * By keyword search seems slightly useless
     * By metadata is most flexible but lots of processing
     * Combining query conditions might be tricky

-  * Chosen Solution: queries can be filters on predefined categories or searches based on keywords.
-A single Filter and multiple Searches can be stacked.
+  * Chosen Solution: Queries can be filters on predefined categories or searches based on keywords.
+A filter and a search can be stacked.
-    * Category seems to be the only useful metadata info
+    * Category seems to be the only useful metadata info.
-    * Keyword search is useful if users want listings from single company
+    * Keyword search is useful if users want listings from single company.
     * Allowing users to stack queries will give them the maximum flexibility and utility with Huntr.

 * Search implementation
     * Problem:  We want an out-of-the-box gem for full-text searching on databases.

-    * Solutions: use gems such as Sunspot, Textacular
+    * Solutions: Use gems such as Sunspot, Textacular
       * Sunspot runs on Solr and can be used on sqlite databases.
 Using Solr on Heroku costs money, though, which would be inconvenient in maintaining the service in the future.
       * Textacular runs on postgres databases, so we would have to migrate our database to postgres.
     * Chosen Solution: Use Textacular.